Resetting Tenant Machine Count

 When the tenant machine count is reset, tenant machines whose backups and replicas are stored on the cloud repository and cloud hosts are “removed” from the license.
 The SP can provide the cloud service for the equal number of machines to other tenants or the same tenant.

-Machine count reset does not remove information about tenant machines from the SP Veeam backup console.
+Machine count reset applies to the license only and does not remove information about tenant machines from the SP Veeam backup console.
 This lets the SP monitor tenant quota consumption.
-After the SP resets the tenant machine count, he SP can still view the number of machines processed by the tenant in the Tenants node of the Cloud Connect view.
+After the SP resets the tenant machine count, they can still view the number of machines processed by the tenant in the Tenants node of the Cloud Connect view.
 To learn more, see Viewing Tenant Machine Count.

 Machine count reset does not remove tenant backups from the cloud repository.
 The tenant can restore data from such backups.
 Tenant VM replicas also remain on the cloud host when the tenant machine count is reset.